History of Luke Kennard in Timeline

 In July 2018, the Pistons announced that Luke Kennard suffered a left knee strain and would miss the 2018 NBA Summer League.

-On October 26, 2018, Kennard suffered a sprain of the AC joint in his right shoulder and was expected to be out for at least two weeks.
+On October 26, 2018, Luke Kennard suffered a sprain of the AC joint in his right shoulder and would be out for at least two weeks.

 On December 10, 2018, Luke Kennard recorded a career-high 28 points in a 116-102 loss to the Philadelphia 76ers.